 Following the completion of a joint consultation with the Local Government and Social Care Ombudsman the Housing Ombudsman has confirmed its new complaint handling code.
-This will take effect from 1 April 2024, in accordance with the statutory requirements set out within this code and in response we have amended our processes and also combined our tenant complaint policy with our corporate complaints policy.
+This took effect from 1 April 2024, and to accord with the statutory requirements of the code we have amended our processes and combined our tenant complaint policy with our corporate complaints policy.